openpreserve/ToMaR/README.md

 Again, an input parameter `input` and an output parameter `output` needs to be defined in the correspondent sections of `do-fancy-file-stuff`.

 **Don't use the character '_' (underscore) in toolspec, action or key names.
-It is allowed to use it in values within quotes.**
+It is permissible to use it in values within quotes.**

 #### File redirection and piping